pournasserian/RepoRanger/README.md

 # RepoRanger

-RepoRanger is a .NET application that searches for GitHub repositories based on specific criteria and stores the results in a MongoDB database.
+RepoRanger is a .NET application that searches for GitHub repositories based on specific criteria, extract README content, and stores the results in a MongoDB database.
 It also extracts and stores the README content of the repositories.

 ## Configuration